After they join your team, employee retention is the no1 priority.

 It makes them feel welcome

 Let’s put productivity aside for a second and think about the person who’s about to start a new role in your business.
-As all of us will know, that first day can be pretty daunting.
-As much as onboarding is about giving a new start everything they need to do their job, it should also be used as a tool to immerse them into the culture of the company and introduce them to the team.
+Starting a new role in 2021 can be intimidating and scary – on top of that, as all of us will know, that first day can be pretty daunting.
+As much as onboarding is about giving a new starter everything they need to do their job, it should also be used as a tool to immerse them into the culture of the company and introduce them to the team.

 It’s said that employee happiness is 23.3% more correlated to connections with coworkers than direct supervisors, so, although it’s important for their seniors to welcome them to the team and be on-hand for any questions, the onboarding process should also consider ways that the new employee can get to know those they’ll be working alongside every day.